 Admission to accredited professional schools of law requires from three to four years of college preparatory work with preference given to applicants with the bachelor's degree.
 Law schools generally do not prescribe a particular major or course of undergraduate study as a prerequisite for admission.
 All such schools emphasize the important of excellence in whichever course of study is pursued.
 For students planning to enter the profession of law, it is recommended that a student pursue a bachelor's degree giving emphasis to such fields as English, history, political science, criminal justice, social science, speech communication or business.
+Troy University offers an Accelerated Law Curriculum (3 year option) for interested students.
+Students will complete the requirements for the Social Science major-General Science con-centration by the end of their third year of study.
+Students may then apply to a partnered institution's law school program.
+After 30 semester hours of law courses outlined by the partnered institution, students may be awarded a Bachelor of Science in Social Science with a minor in Legal Studies and have completed one year of Law School.
+Students applying for early admission must meet the requirements set forth by the partnered Law School program.
 For individualized advice about courses appropriate for law school, students may consult with the advisers for the Pre-Law Society.